DoubleSha/BitcoinSwift/README.md

 Secure BIP32 key hierarchy.
 See ExtendedECKey.
 All bitcoin protocol messages are supported.
 The low-level networking layer is finished.
 See PeerConnection.
-Initial block header synching, with InMemorySPVBlockStore.
+Initial block header sync, with InMemorySPVBlockStore.
 See PeerController.

 Roadmap (in order of priority)